You need to know what is a flux core welder.

-Need to know what is a flux core welder.
-I tell you in words, images and a video so that you know exactly what a flux core welder is.
+So that you know exactly what a flux core welder is.

-What is a Flux Core Welder?
+What Is A Flux Core Welder?

-It is either an automatic or semi automatic welding machine that welds using electricity to produce a powerful electric arc.
+It’s either an automatic or semi automatic welding machine that welds using electricity to produce a powerful electric arc.

 Inside the flux core welder is a spool of wire containing flux core welding wire.